turbot/pipes-docs/docs/workspaces/activity.md

 # Activity

-The **Activity** tab for your workspace tab provides visibility into the all events that occur in your workspace.
+The **Activity** tab for your workspace tab provides visibility into all events that occur in your workspace.

 ## Audit Log